Peter Murphy (musician): Should the World Fail to Fall Apart: 1985–1986

-Love Hysteria: 1987-1988
+Love Hysteria: 1987–1988

 When returning to England, in alliance with Paul Statham, they decided to begin writing songs for his second solo album.
 Statham explained the process of this: "He was living in Primrose Hill, he had this attic and just a little four track in there and he'd lock me in there with all his stuff and I'd just sit up there and write some backing tracks for him.
 I wrote the music first 'All Night Long', 'Indigo Eyes' and 'His Circle and Hers Meets', those three tracks ended up on Love Hysteria and he sang on them.
 It was really creative, really fun because I didn't know how it was going to turn out.
-I was thinking what it he going to do on this?
-The stuff I'd done originally, the versions were very similar to what turned out.
 I was thinking what is he going to do on this?
 The stuff I'd done originally, the versions were very similar to what turned out on the record but more commercial a bit more sweet and he kind of knocked the sweetness out of them."
 Murphy also worked on the material of the album by himself.
 In regards to producing, despite talks of having Daniel Lanois and Brian Eno, Murphy decided to choose Simon Rogers for production of the album and Beggars Banquet approved of the decision.
-Murphy’s decision was based on his and Rogers’s shared musical tastes in "world music and ambient stuff".
-The backing band also contributed to the album songwriting on such tracks such as "Time Has Got Nothing To Do With It" was written with Pete Bonas and "I’ve Got A Miniature Secret Camera" with Eddie Branch.
+Murphy's decision was based on his and Rogers's shared musical tastes in "world music and ambient stuff".
+The backing band also contributed to the album songwriting on such tracks such as "Time Has Got Nothing To Do With It" was written with Pete Bonas and "I've Got A Miniature Secret Camera" with Eddie Branch.
 One of the tracks called "Socrates The Python" was improvised.
 Rogers explained this improvisation: "That was pretty much me and [Murphy] and some percussion and some overdubs.
 We just sat down and played a few things and it was one of the occasions it worked."
 Rogers also contributed to filling in the gaps of the album by incorporating samples of Japanese fishermen and incorporating Jean Cocteau on the track "All Night Long".
 Murphy's record company gave him complete control in the creation of the album.